getstrm/pace/docs/cli-docs/pace_upsert_data-policy.md

 ### Synopsis

-Upserts (inserts or updates) a data policy into PACE AND applies it to the target platform.
+Upserts (inserts or updates) a data policy into PACE AND optionally applies it to the target platform (default false).

 The file to upsert is checked for validity, a transformation is generated for the processing platform, and then applied on it.